 I’m guessing it’s because Terry’s chocolate orange is such a big thing during the festive season – is that why?!

-(it’s not gluten free btw – it has a may contain warning.
-A lot of people don’t seem to care but I personally would avoid!)
+(Terry’s chocolate orange is NOT gluten free btw – it has a may contain warning.
+A lot of people don’t seem to realise this!)

 But whatever the reason, trust me – this is a real Christmas treat that you won’t want to miss!
 This is a twist on my classic gluten free yule log recipe which you can find here.